marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/provision-adw/provision-adw.md

   </copy>
   ```

-2. The result of running the SQL steps is displayed in the bottom section of the screen, (the Script Output), as shown below .
+2. The result of running the SQL steps is displayed in the bottom section of the screen (the Script Output), as shown below.

  ![Running the script](images/run-script.png " ")

  The code is expected to run in a few seconds, depending on your tenancy.
- Once completed, users OMLUSER and OMLUSER2 are initialized and you can continue to "Lab 1: Getting Started with OML4Py".
+ Once completed, users OMLUSER and OMLUSER2 are initialized, and you can continue to "Lab 1: Getting Started with OML4Py".

 Please *proceed to the next lab*.